Analytic force-free jet from disk-fed rotating black holes: Theory of force-free fields

-Although vacuum degenerate fields are trivial solutions of the force-free equations, they provide a natural starting point for perturbative constructions of solutions in Kerr spacetime, such as in the Blandford-Znajek perturbation method.
-Gralla, Lupsasca, and Rodriguez~\cite{Gralla_etal_2016} derived a first-order $\mathcal{O}(a)$ jet solution in the spin parameter $a$ of a black hole by extending a known vacuum solution in flat to Schwarzschild spacetime and performing the BZ perturbation method.
-In the following sections, we adopt a similar procedure after first identifying an interesting vacuum field in flat spacetime using the preceding theorem.
-Here, we briefly discuss the canonical mapping of vacuum degenerate solutions in flat spacetime to corresponding solutions in the Schwarzschild spacetime.
-We work with stationary, axisymmetric fields, which are relevant for the discussions of energy extraction from a rotating black hole.
-This section is mainly a revisit of Appendix B of Ref.~\cite{Gralla_etal_2016}.
+Although vacuum degenerate fields are trivial solutions of the force-free equations, they provide a natural starting point for perturbative constructions of solutions in Kerr spacetime, such as the Blandford-Znajek perturbation method.
+Gralla, Lupsasca, and Rodriguez~\cite{Gralla_etal_2016} derived a first-order jet solution in the black hole spin $a$ by extending a known vacuum solution in flat spacetime to Schwarzschild spacetime and performing the BZ perturbation method.

+In the following sections, we adopt a similar procedure after we identify an interesting vacuum field in flat spacetime using the geometric approaches.
+Here, we briefly discuss the canonical mapping of vacuum degenerate solutions in flat spacetime to solutions in Schwarzschild spacetime.
+Also, we work with stationary, axisymmetric fields, which are relevant for the discussions of energy extraction from a rotating black hole.
+This section mainly revisits Appendix B of Ref.~\cite{Gralla_etal_2016}.

-A stationary axisymmetric force-free field in a background spacetime that shares the same symmetry is fully characterized by three scalar functions: the magnetic flux function $\psi(r,\theta)$, angular velocity of the poloidal field lines $\Omega_{F}(\psi)$, and total poloidal electric current $I(r,\theta)$\footnote{We refer the reader to Sec.~7 of Ref.~\cite{Gralla_Jacobson:2014} for a detailed discussion of the poloidal and toroidal decomposition of stationary, axisymmetric spacetimes, as well as the general stationary, axisymmetric fields.}.
-The flux function and the poloidal magnetic field lines uniquely determine one another, and the latter define two-surface foliations of spacetime.
-It means that the magnetic flux function depends only on the level set function of a poloidal curve, represented by $u(r,\theta )$ for instance.
-Under level-set reparametrization, $u \rightarrow f(u)$, the force-free equation is covariant and the flux function is invariant.
+A stationary, axisymmetric degenerate field in a background spacetime that possesses the same symmetries is fully characterized by three functions: the poloidal magnetic flux function $\psi(r,\theta)$, angular velocity of the poloidal magnetic field lines $\Omega_{F}(\psi)$, and total poloidal electric current $I(r,\theta)$\footnote{We refer the reader to Sec.~7 of Ref.~\cite{Gralla_Jacobson:2014} for a detailed discussion of the poloidal and toroidal decomposition of stationary, axisymmetric spacetimes, as well as the general stationary, axisymmetric fields.}.
+The flux function and the poloidal magnetic field lines uniquely determine one another, and the latter is the intersection of the poloidal surface with the field sheet.
+Thus, the flux function can be taken to depend only on the level set function of a poloidal curve, represented by $u(r,\theta )$ for instance.
+Under level-set reparametrization, $u \rightarrow f(u)$, the force-free equation is covariant and the field remains unchanged (see Ref.~\cite{Compere_2016}).
 Only a handful of classical curves are known to represent force-free magnetospheres around black holes.